samWson/smalltalk-and-erlang/article.md

 An Object Oriented system is one where the system behavior is modeled as a network of communicating objects.
 The key characteristics of an Object Oriented system are:

-##### Isolation
+##### Encapsulation

 Objects do not share state.
 To an outsider they are a black box.
 One object will not know another objects internal behavior or state.
+Information can enter and exit an object only through a well defined interface.

 ##### Message Passing

 All behavior happens when an object sends a message to another object.
-A sender can tell another object to do a specific behavior with a known interface but the sender has no control over what happens once the message is received.
+A sender can tell another object to do a specific behavior through its known interface but the sender has no control over what happens once the message is received.
 The receiver of the message decides what to do on receipt of a message.

-## How does Elixir fit in?
+## How does Erlang fit in?

-At the language level Elixir is not Object Oriented but functional instead.
-However the language and the Erlang virtual machine on which it runs has the model of communicating processes.
-The difference here is that while Smalltalk is objects all the way down to the simplest parts of the language Elixir is communicating processes only at the higher level of abstraction.
+At the language level Erlang is not Object Oriented but functional instead.
+However the language and the virtual machine on which it runs has the model of communicating processes.
+The difference here is that while Smalltalk is objects all the way down to the simplest parts of the language, Erlang is communicating processes only at the higher level of abstraction.
 At the module level the basic parts of the language are not processes.

-I love exploring history.
-There is a lot to learn in programming history.
-Eventually I came across Erlang.
 Erlang is built along the Actor model.
 Actors are implemented as processes.

 ### Erlang